-Diagnosis of convergence insufficiency is confirmed by the following:
+The confirmation of diagnosis of convergence insufficiency is by the following:

-1. Remote NPC: Convergence insufficiency is said to exist, if NPC is more than 10 cm from the base line.
+1. Remote NPC: It exists, if NPC is more than 10 cm from the base line.

-2. Decreased fusional convergence for near: When measured on synoptophore, the convergence insuf ficiency is said to exist, if there is difficulty in attain ing 30° of convergence.
+2. Decreased fusional convergence for near: When measured on synoptophore, the convergence insufficiency exists if there is difficulty in attaining 30° of convergence.

 3. Prism convergence: is low but prism divergence is normal.

 4. Exophoria: at near with orthophoria at distance may occur.
-However, convergence insufficiency may be associated with orthophoria and even exophoria.
+However, it may be associated with orthophoria and even exophoria.

 1. Convergence insufficiency versus convergence paralysis

-- In convergence paralysis, there is total lack of ability to overcome any amount of base-out prism, whereas in convergence insufficiency several dioptres of convergence amplitude can be demonstrated.
+- In convergence paralysis, there is total lack of ability to overcome any amount of base-out prism.
+Whereas in convergence insufficiency, we can demonstrate several dioptres of convergence amplitude.

-- On receiving a convergence impulse, a patient with convergence paralysis will show pupil lary constriction but inability to converge; in a patient with convergence insufficiency, pupil lary constriction will occur while converging on an approaching target, followed by dilation of the pupil when convergence can no longer be maintained.
+- On receiving a convergence impulse, a patient with convergence paralysis will show pupil lary constriction but inability to converge; in a patient with convergence insufficiency, pupil lary constriction will occur while converging on an approaching target, followed by dilation of the pupil when we cannot maintain convergence longer.

 2. Convergence insufficiency versus accommodative effort syndrome

-- Usually an exophoria at near is associated with convergence insufficiency, while patients with accommodative effort syndrome have esophoria.
+- Usually we can associate an exophoria at near with convergence insufficiency.
+While patients with accommodative effort syndrome have esophoria.

-- Convergence insufficiency is helped by the -3 D test, which compensates for the lack of good fusional convergence, whereas a patient with accommodative effort syndrome breaks into a tropia during this test.
+- The -3 D test helps Convergence insufficiency, which compensates for the lack of good fusional convergence.
+Whereas a patient with accommodative effort syndrome breaks into a tropia during this test.